rattling/class-bead-game/README.md

   - [ ] Improve the analytics layer with machine learning.
   - [ ] Enhance the frontend with modern frameworks like React or Vue.
   - [ ] Scale up deployment for real-world use cases.

+# Contributors

+For now, just fork the repo and have some fun.
+Once I have some basics laid around architecture, deployment, testing and what-not, I'll open this up to contributions.
+So watch this space and looking forward to collaborating with you very shortly.